 Something similar was happening on the Jordan front.
 The IDF for 28 hours secured the entourage of East Jerusalem, and the vaunted Jordanian Arab legion simply fled, despite the shouting of British officers.
 At the same time, the frontal offensive on the Old City was stopped by the fierce resistance of the local people - it is a question of the so-called battle for the Arsenal Hill, the well-fortified position of the Jordanians.
 Israeli paratroopers lost during the assault 35 soldiers killed, and this battle is considered the most bloody and difficult for the IDF during the entire war.

-Since then, the assault of a small complex of buildings of English construction, surrounded by a chain of trenches and passages, by the forces of one 66 500 landing battalion under the command of Josef Joffe is considered something of an exemplary-cultic feat, mainly because of the unexpected selflessness and courage of the Arabs , In other sectors of the front, nothing of the sort has shown.
+Since then, the storming of a small complex of buildings of English construction, surrounded by a chain of trenches and passages, by the forces of one 66 500 landing battalion under the command of Josef Joffe is considered something of an exemplary-cultic feat, mainly because of the unexpected selflessness and courage of the Arabs , on other sectors of the front, nothing of the sort has been shown.
 This battle is overgrown with legends and myths, about him compose poetry, although to date it is for certain the movement of almost every one of the 500 paratroopers.
-Until now, the song on Yoram Taharlev's poems has been confidently kept in the official hit parades of the songs of military ensembles of Israel, and in 2014, and in fact was in the first place.
+Until now, the song on Yoram Taharlev's poetry has been confidently kept in the official hit parades of songs by Israeli military ensembles, and in 2014 at all was in the first place.
 By the way, Jerusalem Day is held in the memorial, built on the battlefield, and in the former command bunker of the Arabs is a military museum.

 A day later, on the third day of the war, Colonel Gur stormed the Old City, and by noon - Bethlehem.
 The remnants of the Jordanian army crossed to the east bank of the Jordan and died down.